Lars Nootbaar Player Props: Cardinals vs. Pirates

-Lars Nootbaar is available when the St. Louis Cardinals take on Roansy Contreras and the Pittsburgh Pirates at Busch Stadium Saturday at 2:15 PM ET.
+On Sunday, Lars Nootbaar (coming off going 0-for-1) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 2:15 PM ET.

-In his most recent action (on April 15 against the Blue Jays) he went 1-for-4.
+In his previous game he had a hitless performance (0-for-1) against the Pirates.

 Lars Nootbaar Game Info & Props vs. the Pirates